AlfrescoLabs/chef-alfresco/README.md

 }
 ```

+The [templates](https://github.com/maoo/chef-alfresco/tree/master/templates/default) folder contains the Alfresco configuration files that will be patched with Chef attribute values.
+Check the [list of configuration attributes](https://github.com/maoo/chef-alfresco/blob/master/recipes/_attributes_repo.rb) and its defaults.

 ##### JDBC Drivers

-Downloads JDBC driver into Tomcat shared classloader, depending on Alfresco property `db.driver`:
+The JDBC driver JAR is downloaded and placed into the Tomcat lib folder, depending on `node['alfresco']['properties']['db.prefix']` attribute; currently `mysql` and `psql` are supported.
-  - if db.driver == 'org.gjt.mm.mysql.Driver', mysqlconnector is used
-  - if db.driver == 'org.postgresql.Driver', postgresql is used
-  - otherwise JDBC driver must be fetched configuring artifact-deployer

-- `$TOMCAT_HOME/shared/classes` and `$TOMCAT_HOME/shared/*.jar` are configured as shared classloader

-The [templates](https://github.com/maoo/chef-alfresco/tree/master/templates/default) folder contains the Alfresco configuration files that will be patched with Chef attribute values.
-Check the [list of configuration attributes](https://github.com/maoo/chef-alfresco/blob/master/attributes/repo_config.rb) and its defaults.

 #### share